-5.49 In addition to the general protection for European sites set out in Policy NE1, the following policies also contribute to mitigation for recreation pressure by encouraging developments to provide green infrastructure with new development, that could reduce visits to the more sensitive European sites:
+- 5.73 Within the Local Plan, in addition to the general protection for Habitats Sites set out in Policy NE1, the following policies contribute to mitigation for recreation pressure by encouraging developments to provide green infrastructure with new development, that could reduce visits to the more sensitive Habitats Sites: - Policy D5: Masterplans: requires 'significant development on sites occupied by major landowners/users' to incorporate a green infrastructure strategy, providing an integrated network of green spaces, taking advantage of opportunities for off-site links to the countryside, South Downs National Park where applicable and wider green network, and where necessary providing alternative recreational space. - Policy NE3: Open space, sport and recreation: sets out standards for the provision of new open space with development. - Policy NE4: Green and blue infrastructure: sets out principles for new green infrastructure with development. - Policy NE11: Open space provision for new developments: sets standards for the provision of new open space, which may help to reduce recreation pressure effects. - 5.74 While these are good practice and will contribute to the general requirement for green infrastructure / open space within the district, the principal mitigation is the Bird Aware Solent strategic mitigation. - 5.75 With the strategic mitigation and safeguards within Local Plan policies, adverse effects on integrity of Solent & Southampton Water SPA/Ramsar (and its FLL), Chichester & Langstone Harbours SPA/Ramsar, Portsmouth Harbour

-- Policy D5: Masterplans: requires 'significant development on sites occupied by major landowners/users' to incorporate a green infrastructure strategy, providing an integrated network of green spaces, taking advantage of opportunities for off-site links to the countryside, South Downs National Park where applicable and wider green network, and where necessary providing alternative recreational space. - Policy NE3: Open space, sport and recreation: sets out standards for the provision of new open space with development. - Policy NE4: Green and blue infrastructure: sets out principles for new green infrastructure with development. - Policy NE11: Open space provision for new developments: sets standards for the provision of new open space, which may help to reduce recreation pressure effects. - 5.50 Until Natural England has confirmed the extent to which the existing recreation mitigation strategy can be relied upon and/or whether additional work is required to update the strategy, adverse effects on integrity cannot be ruled out in relation to recreation pressure at Solent & Southampton Water SPA/Ramsar (and its FLL), Chichester & Langstone Harbours SPA/Ramsar, Portsmouth Harbour SPA/Ramsar and Solent & Dorset Coast SPA.
+SPA/Ramsar and Solent & Dorset Coast SPA due to recreation pressure will be avoided.